elliottlawson/converse-prism/docs/streaming.md

 $message = $stream->complete($response);
 ```

-### Understanding the Flow
+## How It Works

 1. **Create a stream** - `streamPrismResponse()` creates a new message in "streaming" status
 2. **Process chunks** - The callback receives each text chunk as it arrives
 3. **Append chunks** - `append()` collects chunks and updates the message
 4. **Complete stream** - `complete()` finalizes the message and extracts metadata

-## Server-Sent Events (SSE)
+## Server-Sent Events Example

-The most common pattern for web applications is using Server-Sent Events:
+A common pattern for web applications:

 ```php
 namespace App\Http\Controllers;